The Dragon tree, famous for its sword-like green leaves, can surprise you ultimately in about 10-12 years by giving out a tiny fragrant flower.

 A Dragon Tree may have a great decorative look and boost the household’s aesthetics, but it has a wrong side you would hate.

-The Madagascar Dragon Tree is toxic to your kids and the cute animals in your household.
+The Madagascar Dragon Tree is toxic to your kids and the animals in your household.

 Saponins in toxic plants protect the plant from different fungi, pests, and bacteria.
-The saponins may benefit the plant, but it is harmful to you and your pets.
+The saponins may benefit the plant but harm you and your pets.

-If the pets consume the plant, it may drive them to show the symptoms like vomiting with blood, extreme drooling, loss of appetite, and pupil dilation.
+If the pets consume the plant, it may drive them to vomit with blood, extreme drooling, loss of appetite, and pupil dilation.

-However, there is no risk of death involved in consuming dragon tree plant leaves if the quantity is small.
+However, there is no risk of death in consuming Dragon Tree plant leaves if the quantity is small.

 Whether the flower of this plant is toxic or not is not evident yet, but it is still safe to keep your pets away from the Dragon Tree.